core-wg/coap-over-gatt/draft-amsuess-core-coap-over-gatt.md

 \[ Accepting this will require a .arpa registering IANA consideration to replace the URI one. \]

+### Use with persistent addresses

+When services are meant to provide long-lived and universally usable URIs, addresses based on MAC addresses can be impractical, because they fluctuate on hardware changes.
+(Moreover, privacy mechanisms on the device or the platform can render them unusable even before hardware changes).

+In the absence of a usable host or service name registry, implementers may opt for non-GATT addresses right away.
+{{?I-D.ietf-core-transport-indication}} provides the means to advertise a different canonical address, and to announce availability of that advertised service on the present transport, CoAP-over-GATT.
+If the device is not generally reachable, the canonical address might also be unreachable (see {{?I-D.ietf-core-transport-indication}} section "Unreachable canonical origin address").

+When long-lived addresses circumvent privacy preserving measures, considerations concering the tracking of devices \[ are TBD along the lines of "don't make it discoverable to unauthorized sources, and in case of doubt let the peer show its credentials first" \].

 ## Compression and reinterpretation of non-CoAP characteristics

 The use of SCHC is being evaluated in combination with CoAP-over-GATT;